vicanso/http-timing/README.md

 ### add

-Add the data to timing view
+Add the data to timing view, return function to change the value of data

 - `data` The setting of http timing
   - `data.url` The http request url